 GENERIC MEDICATION means any chemically equivalent reproduction of a brand-name medication whose patent has expired.
-A prescription medication must have a price at least 20 percent lower than the brand-name medication in order to qualify as a generic medication for reimbursement purposes.

 GROUP CONTRACT is the contract between a health plan or insurance policy payer and an employer which sets forth the terms of enrollment, membership, payment, coverage, terms, conditions, limitations, and exclusions under which a group may obtain a health plan or insurance policy coverage for its members.